pbastowski/angular-meteor-babel/README.md

 ## What's in this package that's not in the ecmascript package?

+> The discussion here is for Meteor 1.2 only.

 Here is the list of Babel transformers in this package that are not in the `ecmascript` package:

 - es5.properties.mutators